Skip to main content

 • The SDK exposes a replay helper that reads status.signalEvents and returns events after a given sequence number.

 • Ordering is by signalEvents[].seq when available.
-The status.signals map is last-writer-wins and is intended for “latest value” lookups.
+The status.signals map is last-writer-wins and is intended for “latest value” lookups over summarized state.

 • Streaming transport buffers (bobravoz-grpc) are in-memory and can drop messages on overflow.